M-Media-Group/Vue3-SPA-starter-template/README.md

 - Global event bus for easy communication with things like Analytics services
 - Syncing of authentication states and languages across tabs using broadcastMessage (if you change it on one tab, all other open tabs with the same app running will also update)
 - VSCode launch configuration so you can use breakpoints in your debugging
+- Includes Storybook for easy isolated component preview and development

 ### Pages and routing